 | Magnesium | 300-500 mg | Dark chocolate, nuts, leafy greens | Magnesium glycinate or citrate |

-Quick keto flu fix: Dissolve ½ teaspoon salt in a glass of water and drink it.
-This provides ~1,150 mg sodium.
-Many people feel better within 15-30 minutes.
+Quick keto flu fix: Dissolve 1/2 teaspoon of table salt in a glass of water and drink it.
+That provides roughly 1,150 mg of sodium (table salt is about 40% sodium by weight) 4.
+Many people feel noticeably better within 15-30 minutes.

 Other tips: